 Known as an excellent recruiter, Demeter has helped the Fighting Irish welcome some of the finest student-athletes in Notre Dame women's golf annals.
-Most recently, she teamed with Holt to sign the three-player class that enrolled at the University in the fall of 2015, a group that is, by most accounts, the strongest in program history, featuring all three players as consensus top 50 selections by every major junior golf media outlet.
-In fact, Notre Dame is one of only two schools in the country (along with Georgia) with three top-50 incoming freshmen on its 2015-16 roster.
+In 2015, she teamed with Holt to sign the three-player class that was, by all accounts, the strongest in program history (finishing the 2015-16 season ranked fourth in the nation in Golfstat freshman class ratings), featuring all three players as consensus top 50 selections by every major junior golf media outlet.
+In fact, Notre Dame was one of only two schools in the country (along with Georgia) with three top-50 incoming freshmen on its 2015-16 roster.

 One of Demeter's prized recruits, Huffer closed out her brilliant career in 2011-12, finishing with a 75.19 stroke average and parlaying that success into a spot on the Symetra Tour, the top developmental circuit for players aspiring to play on the LPGA Tour.
 A four-time all-BIG EAST selection, Huffer was a two-time team most valuable player and won the BIG EAST Sports Excellence Award for women's golf as a senior in 2011-12.